A Travel Price Comparison for Families, Couples, and Backpackers Shanghai vs. Venice for Attractions, Food, Couples, and Families

 Venice

-Both Shanghai and Venice are family-friendly destinations.
+Both Shanghai and Venice are high quality family-friendly destinations.

 Shanghai is a very kid-friendly port city.
 Of course there's Disneyland, but kids will also enjoy soaking up the city's culture, trying fun new snacks, and exploring the many science and kid-friendly museums.
 There are also parks and outdoor spaces as well as skyscrapers and towers that offer incredible views of the city.